DallanQ/splendor/QA.md

 [token-selection-is-broken](https://boardgamegeek.com/thread/2265467/token-selection-is-broken)

->Can you discard tokens from the ones you just got or from the ones you already have?
-If the last is true, I think the game is broken because you do useless actions without progression.
+> If you get new tokens and exceed the 10 token limit, can you discard tokens from the ones you just got or from the ones you already have?

 The rules say clearly that you can discard from any of the tokens you have including those you have just picked up.
-The game is not broken.

 [do-nobles-restock](https://boardgamegeek.com/thread/1182600/do-nobles-restock)

 >Once you have a noble visit do you replace the empty space similar to the way you replace in the card rows?

-No because The remaining tiles are removed from the game, and they will not be used during the game.
+No. From the game setup rules section: "The remaining tiles are removed from the game; they will not be used during the game."

 [what-if-no-actions-are-possible](https://boardgamegeek.com/thread/1192043/what-if-no-actions-are-possible)

 [how-does-reserving-cards-make-splendor-a-better-ga](https://boardgamegeek.com/thread/2121107/how-does-reserving-cards-make-splendor-a-better-ga)

->How does reserving cards make Splendor a better game?

-It gives you a little more control by allowing you to pick up quick buy without losing out on a longer term goal (because you previously reserved it).

 [pick-gem](https://boardgamegeek.com/thread/2634390/pick-gem)